gcassel/Modular-Organizing-Terminology/terms/component.md

 #### Notes

-A component may be the sole [provider](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/provide.md) of a function in a system.
+A component may be the sole [provider](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/provide.md) of a function in a *[complex](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/complex.md) [action](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/action.md)* or system.
 However, systems may also support huge [sets](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/set.md) of components which each perform the same function(s).

 #### Examples